Mnuchin pushes forward on TikTok deal despite opposition

 TikTok’s saga with the U.S. government heated up this summer when Trump threatened to ban the app and eventually issued an order that takes effect Sunday, though the government hasn’t said exactly what that ban would look like.
 The Commerce Department will issue an order Friday spelling out what transactions will be subject to the ban.

-“We’re not interested in going after the college kid in his dorm room taking videos,” the senior administration official said.
-“We are focused on the corporate level transactions, the business-to-business relationships.
+“We are focused on the corporate level transactions, the business-to-business relationships,” the senior administration official said.
+“We’re not interested in going after the college kid in his dorm room taking videos.
 If people have TikTok on their phones, they’re not going to find themselves before a judge.”

 Trump issued a second order that would require ByteDance to essentially divest from TikTok in the U.S. under a process by the Committee of Foreign Investment in the United States (CFIUS), an interagency organization that oversees mergers with foreign companies for national security risks.